TomfromBerlin/zsh-cmd-time/README.md

 # Exclude some commands
 ZSH_CMD_TIME_EXCLUDE=(clear cls man mc mcedit nano ranger vim)
 ```
-If you want to have a ⏳-symbol instead of text in front of the execution time you can use the following syntax:
+If you want to have an hourglass ⌛ instead of text in front of the execution time you can use the following syntax:

 ```zsh
 ZSH_CMD_TIME_MSG="\uF253$s %s"